PauseAI/pauseai-website/src/posts/dangerous-capabilities.md

 ### Jailbreaking

 The largest AIs are trained on absolutely vast amounts of data.
-Most of the books, scientific articles, and websites.
+Most of the books, scientific articles, and websites on the internet.
 There's a lot of nasty stuff in these datasets.
 AIs are often fine-tuned using a technique called RLHF (Reinforcement Learning from Human Feedback) to get them to be helpful and nice.
-In this process the AI has to un-learn some of the things that it was tought, like making racist remarks, explaining how to
+In this process the AI has to learn not to say certain things, like making racist remarks, explaining how to make a bomb or how to create a new bioweapon.

+But these safeguards are not perfect.
+So-called "jailbreaking" is a technique where you try to get the AI to ignore these safeguards.
+This can be done by [appending some specific words or characters to your chat message](https://twitter.com/AIPanicLive/status/1678942758872989696), or by [creatively rephrasing your message](https://twitter.com/_annieversary/status/1647865782741749760).
+It is [unclear](https://llm-attacks.org/) whether such behavior can ever be fully patched.

 ### Runtime improvements